 |No refund||After census date||After census date||After census date|

 If you need further assistance with payment please contact our Financial Services

 It is compulsory for all new Curtin students to attend the Orientation Week.
 It will help you to get off to the best start academically and socially.
 Failing to attend Orientation means you will miss out on essential information about your units and the Campus, and the info will not be repeated in week 1.
 For students who miss orientation due to unforeseen circumstances, please see the information on Missed Orientation

 Please ensure you bring the following documents to the orientation and registration:

 - Acceptance Offer Letter and Enrolment Form (2 attachments sent to your email)

 - Official Payment Receipt (please collect it from our Financial Services if you have not collected)

 - Original Documents or Original Certified True Copy of the Documents (E.g. Academic Transcripts, Completion/Award Certificate, SPM, STPM, ‘O’ Level, ‘A’ Level or other conditions as indicated on your Letter of Offer).

-If you are an International and non-Sarawakian (Sabahan, Labuan, and West Malaysian) student, it is COMPULSORY for you to have a valid Student Pass while studying at Curtin University Sarawak.
-For International students, you may contact the International Division or refer to our website at Student Visa/ Pass for further information.
+If you are an International and non-Sarawakian (Sabahan, Labuan, and West Malaysian) student, it is COMPULSORY for you to have a valid Student Pass while studying at Curtin University Malaysia.
+For international students, you may contact the International Student Office or refer to our website at Student Visa/Pass for further information.
 For Non-Sarawakian, (Sabahan, Labuan & West Malaysian) student MUST and can apply for Student Pass upon registration during Orientation Week.
 You can also refer to Domestic Student Pass.

 If you are coming from other states (outside Miri), it is advisable to book an air ticket immediately after accepting the offer and make arrangements for your accommodation.
 To book campus accommodation, please refer to Housing Services.